MacGuffie History, Family Crest & Coats of Arms

 Early History of the MacGuffie family

-Another 361 words (26 lines of text) covering the year 1838 is included under the topic Early MacGuffie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacGuffie research.
+Another 226 words (16 lines of text) covering the year 1838 is included under the topic Early MacGuffie History in all our PDF Extended History products and printed products wherever possible.

 MacGuffie Spelling Variations